Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] Maximize outcome while minimizing output.
 - [ ] Optimize for resource utilization.

+`“…your job is to minimize output, and maximize outcome and impact.” - Jeff Patton`

 #### Q31.
 Which statement is true about the actor in a user story?

 - [ ] The actor does not have to be a specified role in the solution.